mustafa-sadiq/exploring-academic-world-cs411/README.md

 ![Image](static/widget7.png)

 This widget displays a summary about the selected faculty including a summary about their research focus.
 It also provides a link to their profile or portfolio page.
 Enter a `faculty` id to get more information about them.
 You can get a faculty id from the faculty CRUD widget.
+It is useful to quickly know more about a faculty member.

 This widget sources data from MySQL to get faculty.name and faculty.University.name and then calls OpenAI API to get a summary.